astronomer/docs/astro/best-practices/dag-writing-on-astro.md

 ## Best practice guidance

+### Writing DAG code for Astro

+When it comes to writing DAG code for Astro, you can use the Astro Cloud IDE or the Astro CLI.
+The Astro Cloud IDE is a low-code solution recommended for new Airflow users.
+The Astro CLI is recommended for more experienced users, particularly those migrating existing DAGs to Astro.

-### Use the Astro Cloud IDE for secure, low-code development in the cloud
+#### Use the Astro Cloud IDE for secure, low-code development in the cloud

 One of the highest barriers to using Airflow is writing boilerplate code for basic actions such as creating dependencies, passing data between tasks, and connecting to external services.
 If a low-code option is preferred by your team, the Cloud IDE is convenient because it enables you to set up these actions with the Astro UI and create pipelines by writing a minimal amount of Python or SQL code rather than entire DAGs.